 Studies indicate that when ivermectin comes in contact with the soil, it readily and tightly binds to the soil and becomes inactive over time.
-Free ivermectin may adversely affect fish and certain water born organisms on which they feed.
+Free ivermectin may adversely affect fish and certain water-borne organisms on which they feed.
 Do not permit water runoff from feedlots or production sites to enter lakes, streams, or ponds.
 Do not contaminate water by direct application or by the improper disposal of drug containers.
 Dispose of containers in an approved landfill or by incineration.

-As with other avermectins, ivermectin is excreted in the dung of treated animals and can inhibit the reproduction and growth of pest and beneficial insets that use dung as a source of food and for reproduction.
+As with other avermectins, ivermectin is excreted in the dung of treated animals and can inhibit the reproduction and growth of pest and beneficial insects that use dung as a source of food and for reproduction.
 The magnitude and duration of such effects are species and lifestyle specific.
 When used according to label directions, the product is not expected to have an adverse impact on populations of dung-dependent insects.

 50 mL, 200 mL, 500 mL